 Personal Benefits of Eating a Healthy Diet

 As it turned out, after two years, I had lost 25 pounds not 40.
 All of my foot and a knee pain had disappeared and I felt healthy and well and looked better too.
 My spouse also lost weight and discovered a taste for kale, which I do not share.

 I could have stopped at that point, but as I said earlier, I am a goal-oriented kind of gal so last January I set a new goal to lose the other 15 pounds over two more years.

 Environmental Benefits of Eating a Healthy Diet

 Below are some of the environmental benefits of our healthier eating habits.

 - We eat a lot more locally grown and produced food, which cuts down on the miles our food travels and reduces carbon emissions, besides we like supporting local businesses.

-- We use more whole foods and less packaged foods, which reduces energy and water use and generates less waste, and it limits the amount of weird synthetic substances in our food.
+- We use more whole foods and less packaged foods, which reduces energy and water use, generates less waste, and limits the amount of weird synthetic substances in our food.

 - We eat more fruits and vegetables and a lot less meat especially beef, which reduces greenhouse gas emissions and pollution from livestock facilities.

 - We buy some organic food, which means no pesticides, herbicides, or synthetic fertilizers.
 This is better for everyone, farmers, the land, and us.

 - We compost our food scraps, which results in less garbage going down the drain or in the trash and nurtures the soil in our yard.

 The Bottom Line

 The thing is, that when it comes to eating healthy you have actually do it, and many of the ideas and strategies suggested by books, websites, and apps just did not work for an ordinary person like me.